 Sexual Harassment at AISB

 At AISB, sexual harassment does happen despite the policies put in place.
-Even though many are unaware of them, Jillian Nichols, the Student Support Services (Safeguarding) Coordinator, and the counseling team take action in those situations.
+Even though the community is often unaware, Jillian Nichols, the Student Support Services (Safeguarding) Coordinator, and the counseling team take action in any situations it is reported.

 When a case is reported, the information of both the victim and the offender is taken into consideration by Nichols and the counselors.
 The way the case is approached depends on the severity of the situation.

 If a report is made, the policy of the counselors is to go through a report of concern and through the child protection procedure.
 As counselors, their job in the school is to take care of the emotional and mental well-being of both the victim and the offender.
 “Frequently, when someone is assaulted, that is a very traumatic experience.
 In that experience, their sense of control has been taken away from them,” adds Blohm.
 “Firstly, we want to make sure that the victim feels as though they have a sense of control over how we proceed with what’s going to help them feel safe in school,” says Blohm.

 Some changes that can be made include a change of classrooms and setting clear boundaries.